scriptbuzz/aws-org-governance-security-guardrails/README.md

 # org-governance
  SCP policies I use frequently to apply from AWS Organization account to enforce best practices in sub-accounts.
+NOTE: Resource names, resource IDs, and IP addressed in these examples are for illustration purposes and will be different in your account.

 - SCP prevents actions against any role starting with OrgSec in sub-accounts